robert-s-hogan/robert-s-hogan/README.md

 - 👀 I’m interested in sites that fly that catch the eye!
 - 🌱 I’m currently learning JS fundamentals, putting a few projects together for my portfolio and React.
 - 💞️ I’m looking to collaborate on any JS projects that will challenge my current set of skills.
-- 📫 How to reach me robert@robertshogan.com or @robert_s_hogan on twitter

 <!---
 robert-s-hogan/robert-s-hogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.